Hyperpat’s HyperDay

 So we have a few years, at least, until Colossus takes over the world, and we all end up as slaves to it.

-Posted in SF, Science & Engineering, science fiction | No Comments »
+Posted in Science & Engineering, science fiction, SF | Leave a Comment »

 Was Chicken Little Right?